omkarcloud/botasaurus/README.md

 *Now, what are you waiting for? 🤔 Go and make something mastastic! 🚀*

+## Need Help with a Tough Project?

+If you're tackling a challenging web scraping project and seek guidance from an expert web scraper who himself has done many tough projects, I can provide you with an effective plan that will significantly reduce your project implementation time.
+You can book a planning call with me for $240/hr [here](https://www.omkar.cloud/consultation/).

+If you're not satisfied with the plan, you can request a full refund within 30 days.
+I will send the refund via PayPal within 24 hours of receiving your request.

 ## Love It?
 [Star It! ⭐](https://github.com/omkarcloud/botasaurus)

 Become one of our amazing stargazers by giving us a star ⭐ on GitHub!